 Key Initiatives

-8Subrecipient grantmaking and administrative support via Alaska Community Foundation for readiness, planning, implementation, and innovation funding pathways
+8Facilitate subrecipient grantmaking and administrative support via Alaska Community Foundation across readiness, planning, implementation, and innovation funding streams.

-Timeline: Year 1 funding cycle and Letter of Interest process open Feb–Mar 2026; ongoing regional meetings, Advisory Council, and multi-year implementation through 2030 via four structured funding pathways (readiness, planning, implementation, targeted innovation).
+Timeline: Year 1 funding cycle and Letter of Interest process: Feb–Mar 2026; statewide launch and regional planning ongoing through 2030 via four phased funding pathways, with annual review, multi-year implementation milestones, and Advisory Council oversight.

 Health Priority